-SJCERA's success, as reflected in this report, is the result of the combined effort of many.
-As the incoming CEO, I want to recognize the trustees of the Board for their leadership and policy decisions, which provide direction and focus to our work.
-Additionally, I want to thank SJCERA's advisors whose diligent efforts help ensure the successful operation of SJCERA.
-Finally, I want to thank SJCERA's staff for their dedicated service to our members, commitment to administering the Plan with integrity, and hard work in compiling this report.
-None of SJCERA's success would be possible without them.
+SJCERA's success, as reflected in this report, is the result of the collective efforts of the entire team.
+I would like to commend the Board of Retirement trustees for their leadership and policy decisions, which provide the direction and focus that guide our work.
+I also extend my appreciation to SJCERA's advisors, whose expertise and dedication help ensure the effective operation of the system.
+Most importantly, I thank SJCERA's staff for their unwavering commitment to serving our members, their integrity in administering the Plan, and their hard work in preparing this report-their contributions are the foundation of SJCERA's achievements.
+We are also deeply grateful to our employers for their ongoing commitment to funding the Plan, including those who contribute an additional 5% to help reduce the unfunded liability; their support is essential to the long-term strength and sustainability of the system.